Private Pilot Licence (PPL), and Commercial Modular Course (CPL).

 Commercial Pilot’s Licence course is 25 hours, part of which is completed on The Twin, or if applying for Single Engine only, then on a complex single.
 There is a flight test and the theory examinations must be complete.
 This is the 4th Module of the Commercial course and follows structured hour building to achieve a total of 200 hours.

 We also offer the Flying Instructor course and will shortly add the Full Instrument Rating course to the list.

 The Airline Pilot Standard course/ Multi-crew co-operation course are available through a partnership with Virtual Aviation at Cambridge.

-Premier Flight Training also is pleased to offer An EASA Aerobatic Certificate .
+Premier Flight Training also is pleased to offer a CAA Aerobatic Certificate .
 Depending on individual experience and expectations, this is a minimum of 5 hours Dual Aerobatic Flight.
 This starts with exploring the Aircrafts envelope at slow, and high speed.
 A good revision of all aircraft emergency procedures, and learning and practising the basic 5 Aerobatic Manoeuvres.
 More advanced courses are also possible.